NikeshKhichadiya/Hono/README.md

 ## About The Project

 Aina is a fully functional e-commerce website specializing in selling women's clothing online.
 This project is a comprehensive implementation of an e-commerce platform developed using modern web technologies, including Angular, Node.js, Express, and MongoDB.

+The website provides features such as dynamic product listings, user authentication, a shopping cart, and a streamlined checkout process.
+It ensures a seamless and responsive experience for users while being scalable, maintainable, and visually appealing.

 ## Screenshots

 ### Home Page